 The cable protector is almost installed, and now you have to fill it with the wires and cords to organize them.
 Place the cables in the channel that is closest to the leading edge.
 Be sure to use each channel for specific types of cables.
 For example, do not mix network cables with the hose lines.

 Similarly, separately place sensitive wires from others to avoid damage.
-You can also avoid mixing of different wires and hoses by placing them according to their functions like use separate channels for power cords, wiring, tubing hose lines, or other fluids.
+You can also avoid mixing different wires and hoses by placing them according to their functions, like using separate channels for power cords, wiring, tubing hose lines, or other fluids.

 Importance of skidproof covers for cable protectors!

-But if you install cable ramps at places not compatible with their design, they can get damaged.
+But they can get damaged if you install cable ramps at places not compatible with their design.

-For example, using low profile cable ramps at mining sites or other heavy-duty areas can add load beyond the cable ramp’s capacity and damage the lid.
+For example, low-profile cable ramps at mining sites or other heavy-duty areas can add load beyond the cable ramp’s capacity and damage the lid.

 Cable ramps protect cables enclosed in the channels and covered with the lid.
-The gradual slope also helps wheelchairs and other vehicles cross the wires without incident of shock.
+The gradual slope helps wheelchairs and other vehicles cross the wires without incident or shock.

 Most cable covers are constructed of flexible PVC, rubber or polyurethane, and they do not give corrosion issues.
-Well-structured cabling of electrical boxes, CCTV, security alarms, Ethernet network, and different cable ducts get a shield of the cable ramps to prevent hazardous situations.
+Well-structured cabling of electrical boxes, CCTV, security alarms, Ethernet network, and different cable ducts shield the cable ramps to prevent hazardous situations.

-So, it is better to invest in the cable ramps and get required safety instead of keeping devices and lives at stake.
+So, investing in cable ramps and getting the required safety is better than keeping devices and lives at stake.